Welcome to Jessie Bakes Classic Cakes Part 3

 Ingredients & alternatives

-- Walnuts – chopped walnuts are added to the sponge and walnut halves are used to decorate the top of the cake.
+- Walnuts – chopped walnuts are added to the sponge.

-- Self-raising flour – the raising agent in self-raising flour will help the cake layers rise.
-You can instead use 300g plain flour + 1.5 teaspoons baking powder.
+- Self-raising flour – you can instead use 300g plain flour + 1.5 teaspoons baking powder.

-- Eggs – you’ll need 3 large room temperature eggs for this cake, or you can use 4 medium eggs.
+- Eggs – you’ll need 4 medium eggs for this cake, or you can use 3 large eggs instead.

 Wondering if you can use an alternative ingredient?
 Leave a comment at the bottom of this recipe, and I’ll reply to you ASAP!